 Academics, former officials, journalists and activists have politely asked for a bit more democracy, please.

-No protests. almost 7 years ago
+No protests. over 7 years ago